Introjection (Neon Genesis Evangelion): Cultural references

 "Introjection" was influenced by the genre series tokusatsu, of which Anno is a fan.
 Zeruel's explosive eye-beam technique is similar to Ultraman Jettle from the Ultraman franchise.
 The writer Virginie Nebbia has linked the Angel and its role to Zetton, an Ultraman antagonist who appears in the least episodes of the series of the same name.
 In the first Ultraman series finale, Zetton causes a separation between Ultraman and the human Shin Hayata, and defeats Ultraman, contrary to the audience's expectation.
 According to Nebbia, in the fight against Zeruel, the Evangelion staff demonstrate a desire to thwart audience expectations; the hero refuses to fight, the series mecha contains his mother, and the Angels—the show's villains—are portrayed as the rightful inhabitants of Earth.
 In contrast to Zetton, Shinji manages to defeat and eat his enemy, fusing with Eva-01 in the process.
-Nebbia also compared Zeruel's cross-shaped explosions, which Sachiel also uses in the first two episodes, to Daijiro Morohoshi's Yokai Hunter.
+Nebbia also compared Zeruel's cross-shaped explosions, which Sachiel also uses in the first two episodes, to Daijirō Morohoshi's Yokai Hunter.
 In the third installment of Yokai Hunter, Zezu, a "Christ-savior" takes stricken souls from Hell to Heaven as a giant cross hovers in the sky.

 In the battle against Zeruel, Eva-01 devours its S^{2} engine, extending its operational power to become infinite.
-The full name means Super-Solenoid; it is named after the solenoid, a cylindrical coil that produces magnetic force.
+The full name means Super-Solenoid; it is named after the solenoid, a cylindrical coil that produces a magnetic force.
 According to the Evangelion Glossary, it's an engine "powered by the energy generated by the annihilation of positrons and electrons".
 It gives great powers to the Angels.
-Writers Martin Foster and Kazuhisa Fujie described as a "perpetual engine".
-Evangelion Chronicle magazine similarly likened the S^{2} engine to a perpetual motion machine, such as Archimedean spiral, believed to be incompatible with the laws of thermodynamics, and to the DNA supercoil, particularly the solenoid structure of chromatin.
+Writers Martin Foster and Kazuhisa Fujie described it as a "perpetual engine".
+Scholar Luka Perušić similarly described the S^{2} engine as a device that gives infinite power, "an infinite source of energy to exist and sustain itself".
+Evangelion Chronicle magazine likened the S^{2} engine to a perpetual motion machine, such as the Archimedean spiral, believed to be incompatible with the laws of thermodynamics, and to the DNA supercoil, particularly the solenoid structure of chromatin.
 The same magazine also compared it with the anthropic principle, according to which there is a hidden energy in genes that has advanced life.